Spencer Myer, piano, collaborative piano

 As an educator, he has been a frequent guest artist at workshops for students and teachers, including the 2013 National Conference of the Music Teachers National Association, where he was the Convention Artist.
 He has served on the faculties of the Baldwin-Wallace University and Oberlin College Conservatories of Music.
 He holds a Bachelor of Music degree from the Oberlin Conservatory, a Master of Music from The Juilliard School, and a Doctor of Musical Arts from Stony Brook University.

 His debut CD for harmonia mundi usa—solo music of Busoni, Copland, Debussy and Kohs—was released in the fall of 2007 to critical acclaim by Fanfare and Gramophone magazines.
-He can also be heard on a composer-conducted Naxos CD in performances of three concerti from Huang Ruo’s Chamber Concerto Cycle, and his most recent recording—Bolcom: Selected Rags—is scheduled for release in the spring of 2016 on the Steinway & Sons label.
+He can also be heard on a composer-conducted Naxos CD in performances of three concerti from Huang Ruo’s Chamber Concerto Cycle.
+His most recent recording, Bolcom: Piano Rags, released in January of 2017 by the Steinway & Sons label, has been received with notable praise.
+The American Record Guide referred to Myer's talent as "truly outstanding; his dynamics, phrasing, and use of rubato are all well considered, and he's sensitive to every compositional and structural detail.
+His tone is gloriously warm and burnished, and the acoustics flatter him with their evenness and clarity; the piano is represented perfectly."
+The Stereophile also deems that "Myer's delightful takes on Bolcom's rags dispel any notion that the rag is a predictable but ultimately limited art form."

 Spencer Myer is a Steinway Artist.